This creamy chestnut pasta is a delicious and Italian-inspired dinner idea, perfect for fall and winter.

 Instructions

-• You can either boil the chestnuts yourself or you can use store-bought pre-boiled, or steamed chestnuts to speed things up.
+• You can either boil the chestnuts yourself or use store-bought pre-boiled or steamed chestnuts to speed things up.

-Boil for 50 minutes, then drain, and peel them with a paring knife.
+Drain and peel them with a paring knife.
 Remove the outer shell and the thin brown skin under the outer shell.
-Don't worry if they break, we'll blend them in a second.
+Don't worry if they break; we'll blend them in a second.

 boiled chestnuts